 The Group's external auditor is PricewaterhouseCoopers ("PwC"), who is remunerated mainly for its audit services provided to the Group.
-The Company has adopted a policy on engagement of the external auditor for non-audit services, under which the external auditor is required to comply with the independence requirements under the Code of Ethics for Professional Accountants issued by the Hong Kong Institute of Certified Public Accountants.
-The external auditor may provide certain non-audit services to the Group given that these do not involve any management or decision making functions for and on behalf of the Group; do not perform any self-assessments;

-and do not act in an advocacy role for the Group.
-The engagement of the external auditor for permitted and approved non-audit services shall be approved by the Audit Committee if the value of such non-audit services is equal to or above US\$320,000.
+The Company has adopted a policy on engagement of the external auditor for non-assurance services, under which the external auditor is required to comply with the independence requirements under the Code of Ethics for Professional Accountants issued by the Hong Kong Institute of Certified Public Accountants.
+The external auditor may provide certain non-assurance services to the Group given that these do not involve any management or decision making functions for and on behalf of the Group; do not perform any selfassessments; and do not act in an advocacy role for the Group.
+Certain types of non-assurance services have been pre-concurred in the policy and separate concurrence by the Audit Committee is required if the proposed services have not been pre-concurred or the value of such non-assurance services above US\$320,000.

-During FY2022/23, PwC provided audit and non-audit services to the Group.
+During FY2023/24, PwC provided audit and non-audit services (including tax, non-tax and other assurance services) to the Group.